Call Now - Open 24/7

 • Fatalities among younger cyclists remain consistently low, rarely exceeding 10% for males and 2% for females.

-Our current analytical insights state that new cycling safety strategies that prioritize adult riders have to be implemented.
+Our current analytical insights state that new cycling safety strategies that prioritize adult riders, especially those over 55, have to be implemented.

 Bicycle Death Statistic by Helmet Use

 There are no federal laws stating that every bicyclist must wear a protective helmet while riding their bike.
-In the majority of states across the USA, children between 14 and 17 years must wear helmets at all times, but most of the rules do not apply to adults, except in cases where local ordinances state otherwise.
+In the majority of states, children between 14 and 17 years must wear helmets every time they ride, but most of the rules do not apply to adults, except in cases where local ordinances state otherwise.

 • 14% of cyclists were wearing a protective helmet at the time of a deadly incident in 2023.